Higher Importance, Lower Satisfaction

 Sewage collection and treatment

-- Roads (34%), attracting new businesses and investment (26%) and addressing environmental concerns and beach erosion (5%) were the top-mentioned priorities for Council resources.
+8. Attracting new businesses and investment (23%) and roads (20%) were the top-mentioned priorities for Council resources.

-- Around half of those surveyed (46%) were aware of that rates information could now be accessed online.
+11. Around half of those surveyed (46%) were aware that rates information could now be accessed online.
 And a similar proportion of ratepayers with computers claimed they were interested in accessing this information online.

-James Parker, B. Ec, Grad Cert Applied Science (Statistics), AMSRS
+James Parker, QPR, B. Ec, Grad Cert Applied Science (Statistics), AMSRS